Klipper3d/klipper/docs/Config_Reference.md

 #   controls the content of the screen (see the "display_data" section
 #   for more information).
 The default is _default_20x4 for hd44780 or
 #   aip31068_spi displays and _default_16x4 for other displays.
+#font:
+#   The name of a [display_font <name>] section to use for text
+#   rendering on supported OLED displays (currently ssd1306 and
+#   sh1106).
+If not specified, the built-in display font is used.
 #menu_timeout:
 #   Timeout for menu.
 Being inactive this amount of seconds will
 #   trigger menu exit or return to root menu when having autorun